-This definition of each grammar control construct gives its logical meaning, Expansion of grammar control constructs is not simply a replacement by Prolog control constructs.
-For every grammar control construct there is a formal definition in the formal definition of phrase/3 in subclause 10.
-The correspondence between the following subclauses and the corresponding formal definitions is given by the principal functor of the first argument of the clauses of predicate dcg_cbody/4 in subclause 10.
+Expansion of grammar control constructs is not simply a replacement by Prolog control constructs.
+For the expansion of every grammar control construct there is a formal definition in subclause 10.

-After preparation for execution of Grammar Rules, named "Grammar Rule expansion" or "expansion" for short, these non-terminals, with exception of phrase//1, result in control constructs, respectively built-in predicates of ISO/IEC 13211-1 Prolog.
+The correspondence between the following subclauses and the corresponding formal definitions is given by the argument of the clauses of predicate dcg_constr/1 or, respectively, by the principal functor of the first argument of the clauses of predicate dcg_cbody/4 in subclause 10

-Grammar Rule expansion is defined by describing it wrt. the built-in predicate phrase/3 (see subclauses 8.18.1 and 10).
+After preparation for execution of Grammar Rules, named "Grammar Rule expansion" or "expansion" for short, the non-terminals, with exception of phrase//1, result in control constructs, respectively built-in predicates of ISO/IEC 13211-1 Prolog.
+Grammar Rule expansion is defined by using the built-in predicate phrase/3 (see subclause 8.18.1) and subclause 10.